<p><img class="alignnone size-full wp-image-4134" src="https://flowgenius.in/wp-content/uploads/2025/12/Blog-10-Cluster-7.png" alt="" /></p>

 - [ ]

-webhook_entitycontains only uniquewebhookIdvalues (SELECT webhookId, COUNT(*) FROM webhook_entity GROUP BY webhookId HAVING COUNT(*) > 1). - [ ] Monitoring alerts for
+webhook_entity contains only unique webhookId values (SELECT webhookId, COUNT(*) FROM webhook_entity GROUP BY webhookId HAVING COUNT(*) > 1).

-Duplicate webhook IDare enabled in your log aggregation tool.
+Duplicate webhook ID are enabled in your log aggregation tool.

 5. Real‑World Example: Fixing a Duplicate ID After a Git Merge